Protecting our clients and residents

 - Observing the additional health-related signage which has been installed at entry points and throughout common areas

 - Following good hand hygiene practice and cough etiquette

-- Practising social distancing of recommended 1.5m and keeping numbers at group events to 10 people or less (NSW) or 20 in QLD.
-Allow at least four square metres per person in any communal space
+- Practising social distancing of recommended 1.5m and keeping numbers at group events in line with government advice.

 - Following government advice for retirement village residents as outlined here.